-The student will be able to apply Kirchoff's laws to analyze A.C. circuits with inductive and capacitive elements and understand the power transfer, impedance matching and frequency response elements of design; to design controllers using operational amplifiers; and have sufficient knowledge of semi-conductor physics to assemble functional circuits from available transistors and integrated circuits.
+The student will be able to apply Kirchoff's laws to analyze A.C. circuits with inductive and capacitive elements and understand the power transfer, impedance matching and frequency response elements of design; to design controllers using operational amplifiers; and have sufficient knowledge of semiconductor physics to assemble functional circuits from available transistors and integrated circuits.
 The student will learn how to interface and program embedded microprocessors into an automated system.
 Prerequisite: MTH 322 and PHY 172.
+A minimum grade of C- is required for all prerequisites.